nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-38.md

 ## Make Orphan Binaries GC Scalable

-A new Full Garbage Collector is available to clean up orphaned document blobs and is exposed in the management Rest API
+A new Full Garbage Collector is available to clean up orphaned document blobs and is exposed in the management Rest API.

-This Full GC implementation leverages the work done for NXP-31594 which contains detailed release notes about limitations.
+This Full GC implementation leverages the work done for [NXP-31594](https://jira.nuxeo.com/browse/NXP-31594) which contains detailed release notes about limitations.

 See [documentation](https://doc.nuxeo.com/rest-api/1/blobs-endpoint/) for more details